nrdvana/userp/doc/protocol.md

 ### Header

-Stream mode begins with a magic number identifying the protocol version and endian-ness.
+Stream mode begins with a magic number identifying the protocol version.
 The major version is tied to any change that would break an older implementation's ability to read the stream.

-A stream can be big-endian (Integers written most significant byte first) or litle-endian (Integers written least significant byte first).
-This is meant to facilitate C-struct compatibility without placing extra burden on writers.
-The flag is part of the header and applies to the entire stream.

 To help identify bugs that might have come from a particular implementation, there is WriterID that follows, where a library or application can write identifying information about itself.
-The length of the WriterID is a single byte (not variable quantity) to make it easy to parse by tools that don't have full Userp support (like the 'file' command).
+The length of the WriterID is a 16-bit int (not variable quantity) to make it easy to parse by tools that don't have full Userp support (like the 'file' command).
 The WriterID must be UTF-8 and include a NUL terminator.
 After the NUL, it may include additional NUL-terminated strings of the form ``NAME=VALUE``.
 The total ID is capped at 255 bytes (including NULs) so